CatX711/The-making-of-T.A.R.D.I.S.py/README.md

  ```

 *After I finished that, I took a break and started conjuring up ideas for things in the game.*
-*Eventually I intigrated a shutdown system, called "goodbye_tardis", which when activated would end the program.
+*Eventually I intigrated a system that takes you to your homebase, called "goback_initiate", and  called a shutdown system called "goodbye_tardis", which when activated would end the program.
 I did this with this easy code:*

 ```
 if whatnext == "goback_initiate":